bakpakin/Fennel/tutorial.md

 * There is no `apply` function; instead use `table.unpack` or `unpack` depending on your Lua version: `(f 1 3 (table.unpack [4 9]))`.

-* Tables are compared for identity, not based on the value of their contents, as per [Baker][8].
+* Tables are compared for equality by identity, not based on the value of their contents, as per [Baker][8].

 * Return values in the repl will get pretty-printed, but calling `(print tbl)` will emit output like `table: 0x55a3a8749ef0`.